facebookresearch/moco-v3/README.md

 ### Unsupervised Pre-Training

 Similar to MoCo, only **multi-gpu**, **DistributedDataParallel** training is supported; single-gpu or DataParallel training is not supported.
-In addition, the code is improved to better suite the **multi-node** setting, and by default uses automatic **mixed-precision** for pre-training.
+In addition, the code is improved to better suit the **multi-node** setting, and by default uses automatic **mixed-precision** for pre-training.

-Below we exemplify several MoCo v3 pre-training commands covering different model architectures, training epochs, single-/multi-node, etc.
+Below we list several MoCo v3 pre-training commands.
+They cover different model architectures, training epochs, single-/multi-node, etc.

 <details>
 <summary>ResNet-50, 100-Epoch, 2-Node.</summary>